KFJC: 1971–1985

 In 1985, KFJC hosted the Inter-Collegiate Broadcasting System Convention at the newly refurbished St. Claire Hilton in San Jose, California.
 College radio students from the western portion of the United States, music industry representatives from across the States, and indie music fans from wherever the spirit moved them, converged upon the Southern Bay Area for this three-day event.
 Frank Zappa, due to illness, gave a memorable remote address to the attended audience during a live remote hook-up.
 Matt Heckert, from Survival Research Laboratories, gave a well received keynote address to a captive crowd at lunch.
 Afterwards, showing the intricacies of his homemade flamethrower device, Heckert inadvertently set off the newly installed fire suppression system in the hotel.

 Numerous bands performed during the I.B.S. convention for the attendees.
 KFJC 89.7 F.M. broadcast live the Saturday Night's performances of Southern California's Saccharine Trust, the legendary Camper Van Beethoven, and the heavily industry backed 28th Day.
 During the performance, David Lowery, the lead singer of Camper Van, was clearly heard berating the program coordinator of the show regarding the mix-up of who the headlining act would be.
 He was correct in his missive, but more importantly, the performances from all three artists were impressive.
 On an alternate stage, the band Tex & the Horseheads put on what was said by an attendee to be an inspiringly drunken performance.
 During the Sunday Matinee of the convention, two other bands performed in the cozy confines of the top floor of the newly rebuilt Hotel.
 The Muskrats of the Berkeley folk persuasion gave a resounding performance, marred only by the uncontrolled burning of one of their musical instruments: their washboard.
 Quite to the contrary of expectations, the band The Circle Jerks, led by Keith Morris, resplendent in their black tuxedos, put on a wonderfully sublime performance.

-The program coordinator for this successful event was Michael Davis, a recent convert to KFJC from KSCU 103.3 FM (The Santa Clara University).
-While he performed ably during this mission of coordinating the I.B.S.
-Convention, it was really Robert "Doc" Pelzel, and his well chosen crew, who did all of the heavy lifting of the task at hand.
+The program coordinator for this event was Michael Davis, a recent convert to KFJC from KSCU 103.3 FM (The Santa Clara University).
+While he performed during this mission of coordinating the I.B.S.
+Convention, it was Robert "Doc" Pelzel, and his well chosen crew, who did all of the lifting of the task at hand.